mykagrove/mykagrove/README_how-to-get-jekyll-going.md

 # if using jekyll-assets - try installing manually on windows although it's fewked, otherwise:
 sudo apt-get install imagemagick

+# install bundler
+gem install bundler
+# ^ in the VM if using one!!

 # install everything in the gemfile by running:
-gem install bundle
-bundle
+bundle install

-# might need this
+# ^ in the VM if using one!!
+See troubleshooting if problems (likely)
+# NOTE: if you've installed once, it locks versions so you have to use:
 bundle update

 # (need to reboot linux at this point)